 My Mississippi native daughter, Taylor, and I were hosted by Saltine Oyster Bar and it far surpassed our expectations.
 We went at 1:30 PM which seemed to be the perfect time to enjoy lunch without the busy lunchtime crowds.

-Delicious and Unique Southern Fine Food Offerings at the Saltine Oyster Bar
+Unique Southern Fine Food Offerings at the Saltine Oyster Bar

 Our meal began with a sampling of Saltine’s three main types of wood-fired oysters: Alabama (drizzled with white bbq sauce), Citrus (prepared with butter, citrus, garlic, and shallots), and Lafitte (topped with a mixture of crawfish tails, parmesan, bacon, and hot sauce).
 While all of the oysters were mouthwatering, the Alabama won my vote!
 Customers may purchase the oysters in dozen or half dozen quantities.
 You will want to go ahead and order the dozen, trust me.